tsrenato/flashpoint/README.md

 # flashpoint
-A Chrome tool for keeping  pages auto reloading and switch between tabs.
+A Chrome tool for keeping  pages auto reloading and switch between window tabs.